Uphill Travel Policy

 The Summit route.
 The uphill route to the Mt.
 Bachelor summit is open during sustainably safe conditions, i.e. when the Summit chairlift is open to the public, following avalanche reduction work and grooming operations.
 The route originates at the bottom of Rainbow chairlift, follows Flying Dutchman run to the top of Rainbow lift, then follows the climbing road, crossing East Healy and Healy Heights runs, and then ascends the ridge to the southeast of Beverly Hills run, terminating at the top of the Summit chairlift.
 Uphill travelers descend from the Summit on designated open trails and runs.
 When Sunrise Lodge and Parking are closed, please park at the east (Sunrise) end of the Skyliner Parking lot.
 From there, you can walk through the Sunrise Parking lot to the base of the Rainbow Chair before beginning your Summit ascent.

-The Kwolh Butte backcountry gate.
+The Kwolh Butte backcountry entrance.
 To accommodate backcountry access to Kwolh Butte from within the Mt.
-Bachelor ski area boundary, a backcountry access gate is maintained near the bottom of Larry Valley, on the south side of the catch line.
-Persons using this gate leave the maintained and patrolled ski area and exit the Mt.
+Bachelor ski area boundary, a backcountry access entrance is maintained near the bottom of Larry Valley, on the south side of the catch line.
+Persons using this entrance leave the maintained and patrolled ski area and exit the Mt.
 Bachelor Special Use Permit area.
 If returning to the Mt.
-Bachelor permit area/ski area, travelers re-enter through this same gate.
+Bachelor permit area/ski area, travelers re-enter at the same location.
 Entering or exiting the ski area boundary outside the designated backcountry gate is prohibited.
 Please note that uphill travel is NOT PERMITTED on the catch line road.
-To access the Kwolh Butte gate, take the summit route to the top of the mountain and then ski down to the entrance.
+To access the Kwolh Butte entrance, take the summit route to the top of the mountain and then ski down to the entrance.
 The entrance is available only when Summit lift is operating and open to the public.

 Uphill Travel Protocol